evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 </set>
 ```

-This code creates an animation that changes the size a view from 30% to 100% during two seconds.
+This code creates an animation that changes the size of a view from 30% to 100% during two seconds.

 ## 3) React to button tap